Need help?

 Check that the apparent wind angle works correctly at all angles, this will determine that there is no problem with the wind sensor or cable.

-If the wind angle is correct, check that the compass works well and that the heading is correct, as well as the speed of the boat, since these influence the TWD.
+If the wind angle is correct, check that the compass is working correctly and that the heading is correct, as well as the boat speed, since these influence the TWD.

-10. TWS and TW Unstable, but vary from board to board or jibe to jibe
+10. TWS and TW Unstable, but vary from board to board or gybe to gybe.

 There is a calibration problem.
-The manual explains how to calibrate it.
+The manual explains how to calibrate.
 Don't be afraid to enter 10 degree corrections in the tables, it will help you determine if the corrections positively or negatively affect the readings and it will be easier for you to find the error.

-If they need help.
-Do not hesitate to contact us to request our calibration service.
+If you need help, do not hesitate to contact us to request our calibration service.
 Request quote

 11. My electronic compass gives me an error